hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_accounting.md

 # FORMAT

-Each job is represented by a line in the accounting file.
+The accounting file is a text file.
+Each line in the file represents an accounting record entry.

+Beginning with xxQS_NAMExx 9.0.0 the accounting file by default is written in a one line JSON format (JSONL).

+The old format is still supported and can be enabled by adding `old_accounting=true` to the `reporting_params` in the global configuration.
+In the old format accounting record entries are separated by colon (':') signs.
 Empty lines and lines which contain one character or less are ignored.
-Accounting record entries are separated by colon (':') signs.

 The entries denote in their order of appearance:

 ## *qname*